 1. Iron Man (2008)

-“Guardians of the Galaxy” is so close to taking over my No. 1 spot, but for now the original “Iron Man” just can’t be beat.
+“Guardians of the Galaxy” is literally so close to taking over my No. 1 spot, but the original “Iron Man” just can’t be beat.
 This is the movie that made Iron Man my favorite superhero and Robert Downey Jr. my favorite actor.

 3. Captain America: The Winter Soldier (2014)